quay/clair/README.md

 ### Requirements

-An instance of [PostgreSQL] 9.4+ is required.
+All instructions assume the user has already setup the following:

-All instructions assume the user has already setup this instance.
+- A running instance of [PostgreSQL] 9.4+

 During the first run, Clair will bootstrap its database with vulnerability data from its data sources.
-This can take several minutes.
+It can take several minutes before the database has been fully populated.

 [PostgreSQL]: http://postgresql.org